Best MCP Servers for AI Agents in 2026

 Can MCP servers handle images, video, and audio, or just text?

 Most MCP servers today are text-oriented: they return strings, JSON, or structured data.
 A few servers handle media natively.
-Mixpeek's MCP server is the most comprehensive for multimodal data — agents can ingest video, search by visual similarity, detect faces and logos, transcribe audio, and retrieve frame-level results.
-The Puppeteer server can take screenshots but cannot interpret them.
+Mixpeek's MCP server is the most comprehensive for multimodal data: agents can search video, classify images against IAB taxonomies, detect faces and logos, extract metadata from documents, and retrieve frame-level results with confidence scores.
+The Playwright server can capture screenshots but cannot interpret them on its own.
 As vision-capable models become standard, expect more MCP servers to add multimodal inputs and outputs.
+See the Mixpeek MCP connector at /connectors/mcp-server for the current tool list.

 Explore Other Curated Lists